MCDiamondFire/adventure/readme.md

 ### MiniMessage
 - Allows `&` character to be used in tag names
 - Removes the forced check for legacy color codes
+- Adds an empty component at the end of the tree if the tag is explicitly closed

 ## Attributions
 Adventure is an open source project under [MIT License](https://github.com/KyoriPowered/adventure/blob/main/4/license.txt).